CouchCMS/Documentation/src/contents/tags-reference/search_form.md

 ### processor

 This parameter sets the _action_ parameter of the generated form.
-This needs to be set to the URL of the page that has the **pages** tag on it.<br/>
+This needs to be set to the URL of the page that has the **pages** tag on it.
 If left empty, the **pages** tag is expected to be on the same page as the **search\_form** tag.

 ## Variables